Oracle connector#

 • UNNECESSARY - Rounding mode to assert that the requested operation has an exact result, hence no rounding is necessary.

-• CEILING - Rounding mode to round towards positive infinity.
+• CEILING - Rounding mode to round toward positive infinity.

-• FLOOR - Rounding mode to round towards negative infinity.
+• FLOOR - Rounding mode to round toward negative infinity.

-• HALF_DOWN - Rounding mode to round towards nearest neighbor unless both neighbors are equidistant, in which case rounding down is used.
+• HALF_DOWN - Rounding mode to round toward nearest neighbor unless both neighbors are equidistant, in which case rounding down is used.

-• HALF_EVEN - Rounding mode to round towards the nearest neighbor unless both neighbors are equidistant, in which case rounding towards the even neighbor is performed.
+• HALF_EVEN - Rounding mode to round toward the nearest neighbor unless both neighbors are equidistant, in which case rounding toward the even neighbor is performed.

-• HALF_UP - Rounding mode to round towards nearest neighbor unless both neighbors are equidistant, in which case rounding up is used
+• HALF_UP - Rounding mode to round toward nearest neighbor unless both neighbors are equidistant, in which case rounding up is used

-• UP - Rounding mode to round towards zero.
+• UP - Rounding mode to round toward zero.

-• DOWN - Rounding mode to round towards zero.
+• DOWN - Rounding mode to round toward zero.

 UNNECESSARY